PedroAlhambra/Innova-n.org-NEOCORE-NEODIALECTICA-NEODIALECTIC/analisis/publicos/2026-07-13-religion-identidad-dogma-conciencia-neodialectica_ES_EN.md

 ## Reality is not divided into disciplines

 Applied Archetypal Neodialectical Philosophy begins with a fundamental critique of the modern fragmentation of knowledge.

-Psychology studies one part.
+- Psychology studies one part.

-Sociology another.
+- Sociology another.

-Anthropology another.
+- Anthropology another.

-Politics another.
+- Politics another.

-Economics another.
+- Economics another.

-Neuroscience another.
+- Neuroscience another.

-Technology another.
+- Technology another.

-History another.
+- History another.

 But reality continues acting simultaneously.

 A child does not grow only psychologically.

-A child grows within a family.
+A child grows within:

-A culture.

-An economy.

-A language.

-A religion.

-A technology.

-A history.
+- a family;
+- a culture;
+- an economy;
+- a language;
+- a religion;
+- a technology;
+- a history;

-A network of symbols.
+- a network of symbols;

-A political structure.

-Screens.

-Algorithms.

-Fears.

-Expectations.
+- a political structure;
+- screens;
+- algorithms;
+- fears;
+- expectations;

-A collective memory.
+- a collective memory.

 All of this acts at the same time.